iu-parfunc/ecoop24-marmoset-artifact/README.md

 The source files of Gibbon and Marmoset reside in `~/marmoset` (`~` is `/root`).

-All scripts and benchmarks reside in one of the two directories in the container:
+All scripts and benchmarks reside in one of the three directories in the container:

-1. `~/vsGibbon` — evaluation for Gibbon and Marmoset (Tables 1–8 and Figure 9).
+1. `~/vsGibbon` — evaluation for Gibbon and Marmoset (Tables 1–3 and Figure 9).

-2. `~/vsSML` — evaluation for GHC and Marmoset (Figure 10).
+2. `~/vsSML` — evaluation for Marmoset vs MLton (Figure 10).

+3. `~/vsGHC` — evaluation for Marmoset vs GHC (for the extended version of the paper).

-In each of these, there are two subdirectories that contain `small` and `large` benchmarks respectively.
+In (1) and (3), there are two subdirectories that contain `small` and `large` benchmarks respectively.
 The two kinds of benchmark programs differ only in sizes of inputs.
 The `large` variant should more faithfully reproduce the results in the paper but requires big RAM (>100Gb).

 Four Python scripts map on the figures and tables in the paper as follows:

-1. `~/vsGibbon/generate_runtimes.py` — generates the run times  for Gibbon, Marmoset-greedy, and Marmoset-solver, `Tables 1-7`
+1. `~/vsGibbon/generate_runtimes.py` — generates the run times  for Gibbon, Marmoset-greedy, and Marmoset-solver, `Tables 1-3`

 2. `~/vsGibbon/generate_compile_times.py` — generates the compile times, `Figure 9`.

-3. `~/vsGibbon/generate_cache_stats.py` — generates the statistics for cache, `Table 5`.
+3. `~/vsGibbon/generate_cache_stats.py` — generates the statistics for CPU cache, `Table 5`.

-4. `~/vsGHC/generate_sml_numbers.py` — generates the run times for GHC, `Figure 8`.
+4. `~/vsSML/generate_sml_numbers.py` — generates the run times for MLton, `Figure 8`.

+5. `~/vsGHC/generate_ghc_numbers.py` — generates the run times for GHC as presented in the extended version of the paper ([arXiv:2405.17590](https://arxiv.org/abs/2405.17590)).

-Script [3] relies on the PAPI framework, which does not function properly inside Docker.
-We provide directions for optionally running it outside the container below in the section “Build Marmoset and PAPI outside Docker for generating Table 8”.
+Script (3) relies on the PAPI framework, which does not work inside a container.
+Below we provide instructions for running it outside the container (section “Build Marmoset and PAPI outside Docker for generating Table 5”).

-The other three scripts can be ran sequentially by one master script called `~/run.sh`.
-The master script accept the `small` flag, as well as scripts [1] and [4], so that the results can be reproduced at a smaller scale on an average consumer machine using the benchmarks in the `small` directories.
+The other three scripts can run sequentially from one master script called `~/run.sh`.
+The master script accepts the `small` flag, as well as scripts (1) and (5), so that the results can reproduce at a smaller scale on an average consumer machine using the benchmarks in the `small` directories.

-After executing `CMD1` and entering the session, use either the master script `~/run.sh` or the individual scripts and reproduce the figures and tables.
+After executing `CMD1` (see above) and entering the container, use either the master script `~/run.sh` or the individual scripts to reproduce the figures and tables.
 For example, `./generate_runtimes.py` (inside `vsGibbon`) generates the run times for Gibbon and Marmoset, prints them in a tabular form, and stores them in CSV files.
 In addition to the raw run times, the script also prints out the speedups